 - The hardwood cuttings are the oldest branch/stem of the plant, which are woody and hard.

-- But semi-hardwood cuttings are the stems that are removed from the main plant and are relatively new but not soft.
+- But semi-hardwood cuttings are the stems removed from the main plant and are relatively new but not soft.
 They can be half green and half brown, with mature leaves and flowers.

 - One should prefer semi-hardwood cuttings during high-temperature months.

-- The cuttings must be 5-6 inches in height, all leaves and flowers, as well as any stem extensions, should be removed.
+- The cuttings must be 5-6 inches tall, and all leaves, flowers, and stem extensions should be removed.

 - Each stem should have at least seven to eight nodes on it.